kripken/speak.js/README.markdown

 A port of the eSpeak speech synthesizer from C++ to JavaScript using Emscripten.

-Enables text-to-speech on the web using only JavaScript and HTML5.
+Enables text-to-speech on the web using only JavaScript and HTML5. or within Node.js as a module.

 **Online demo**: http://syntensity.com/static/espeak.html